mnielLab/AbEpiTope-1.0/README.md

 ### Inputs
 AbEpiTope-1.0 takes structures files of antibody-antigen complexes in **PDB or CIF format as input**.
 These structure files can be solved or predicted structures.
-1. The Each structure file must include a light and heavy chain or a single-chain variable fragment (scFv), along with one or more antigen chains.
-Light and heavy chains are automatically detected. **Note:** Scores will not be produced for antibody-antigen structures where an where this is not detected.
+1. Structure files must include a light and heavy chain or a single-chain variable fragment (scFv), along with one or more antigen chains.
+Light and heavy chains are automatically detected. **Note:** Scores will not be produced for antibody-antigen structures where this is not detected.
 2. The antibody-antigen interface is made up of epitope and paratope residues.
 We define epitope residues as any antigen residues with at least one heavy atom (main-chain or side-chain) at a distance of 4 Å or less to any light or heavy chain.
 The corresponding interacting residues on the light or heavy chain are the paratope residues. **Note:** Scores will not be produced if epitope and paratope residues are not detected at the set Å distance..
 By default, this distance is set at 4 Å, but can be set to custom Angstrom (Å).

 ### Outputs